rayangdn/virtual_tactile_pad/README.md

 - Check the IP configurations of both the robot and the FT sensor
 - Ensure no firewall rules are blocking the required ports

-## Contributing

-Please read our contributing guidelines before submitting pull requests to the project.

 ## License

 This project is licensed under the Apache License, Version 2.0 - see below for details: